Fyssion/mc-status-bot/configuration.md

 The config file is `config.yml`, which is located in the bot's main directory.

 If you do not see `config.yml`, make sure you have run the updater.
-The updater will create and initialize the config file for you.
+The updater will create and initialize the config file for you.<br>
-{: .note }
+Alternatively, you can create the `config.yml` file manually using the [example below.](#example-config) {: .note }

 Editing the config file directly may cause the bot to crash on startup.
 If this happens, don't panic!